sauravi-5/Citrus-Fruit-Disease-Classifier/README.md

 **Training and Testing**

 The dataset has been split into training, validation, and testing sets, with a split ratio of 8:1:1.
 The model has been trained for 20 epochs with a batch size of 32.
 The Adam optimizer has been used.
-The model has been evaluated on the testing set and has achieved an accuracy of 89.84%.

 **Results**